ajwdewit/pcse/doc/reference_guide.rst

 Signals in PCSE are defined in the `signals` module which can be easily imported by any module that needs access to signals.
 Signals are simply defined as strings but any hashable object type would do.
 Most of the work for dealing with signals is in setting up a receiver.
-A receiver is usually a method on a SimulationObject that is will be called when the signal is broadcasted.
+A receiver is usually a method on a SimulationObject that will be called when the signal is broadcasted.
 This method will then be connected to the signal during the initialization of the object.
 This is easy to describe with an example::